leeclaire156/Employee-Tracker/README.md

 * Follow the same methods from [Inquirer v8.2.4 Installation Section](#inquirer-version-824---required-to-prompt-questions) to reach this repository if you've already exited out of the command-line, then type in `npm i mysql2` and hit `Enter`.

-### `express version 4.18.2` - **REQUIRED** for connecting and creating routes to database

-* Follow the same methods from [Inquirer v8.2.4 Installation Section](#inquirer-version-824---required-to-prompt-questions) to reach this repository if you've already exited out of the command-line, then type in `npm i express` and hit `Enter`.

 ### `console.table version 0.10.0` - **REQUIRED** for printing MySQL rows into console log

 * Follow the same methods from [Inquirer v8.2.4 Installation Section](#inquirer-version-824---required-to-prompt-questions) to reach this repository if you've already exited out of the command-line, then type in `npm i console.table` and hit `Enter`.

+### `express version 4.18.2` - *Strongly Recommended* as a devDependency for connecting and creating routes to database to test queries

+* Follow the same methods from [Inquirer v8.2.4 Installation Section](#inquirer-version-824---required-to-prompt-questions) to reach this repository if you've already exited out of the command-line, then type in `npm i express` and hit `Enter`.

 ![User installs inquirer, MySQL 2, express, and console.table using command line](./assets/screenshots/npm-i-consoletable.PNG)

+### `Insomnia version 2022.7.5` - *Strongly Recommended* as a develop tool for testing connections and express-based routes to database

+* Go to [Insomnia's homepage, https://insomnia.rest/](https://insomnia.rest/), then [Pricing](https://insomnia.rest/pricing) and click on the [Download Now](https://insomnia.rest/download)  button from the free tier.

+* You **do not** need an account to use this application.

+### `MySQL Server/WorkBench version 8.0.32` - *Strongly Recommended* to use Workbench as a develop tool for visualizing database while testing queries

+* Follow the Full-Stack Blog's [MySQL Installation Guide](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide) to download **both** the MySQL Server and the MySQL Workbench for development purposes.

+* It is recommended that you make your password 'password' for learning purposes and **ONLY** for MySQL *learning* purposes. **Do not use this for professional usage of MySQL.**

 ## Usage - for the purposes of this demonstration, Git Bash will be used as my preferred terminal